Doublevil/scbspeedrun/levels/LCD/LCD12.md

   - This one is just insane.
   - There are 2 wall clips in that strat (the one on the first jump and the ceiling one).
   - The idea is to regen the dashes to be able to skip part of the level.
-  - The ceiling wall clip is completely unreliable.
+  - The ceiling wall clip is completely inconsistent.
   - Please don't try this at home.
 </details>